- how bigtech threatens democracy,

 Now, where are we strong?
 I would say, that's not my area.
 I'm not a market analyst of AI, but I would say, just to give you an example, Europe is very strong in AI when it comes to health.
 We have companies who have already on the market systems which recognize, for example, in the breast scan that the scan is normal, and no treatment is necessary.
 If there is a problem, then they handover to a pathologist who has a closer look.
 In medicine, definitely, very strong companies.
 We have also strong companies, in other sectors, what is very close to my heart?
 You mentioned GDPR, I was the lead director on this technology, which helps us to protect people's data and their private life.

-In this area, we also see a good development of technology, not the least coming also inspired by civil society, by people like [unintelligible 00:29:49] in Vienna, coming from Vienna, and that's why happy to do the interview with you.
-Vienna has a very, very strong sin of let's say what I would call critical data science, [unintelligible 00:30:07] and NGO, none of your business which I was a co-founder of [unintelligible 00:30:12] and others.
+In this area, we also see a good development of technology, not the least coming also inspired by civil society, by people like you in Vienna, coming from Vienna, and that's why happy to do the interview with you.
+Vienna has a very, very strong thing of let's say what I would call critical data science, and NGOs.
 Let's say, critical potential of which is really concentrated very strongly in Vienna, in turn, I think leads to new business opportunities.
 As companies realize that data protection is a serious matter, they will invest both in technology and in people.
 Who make sure not only that one complies with the law, but actually that one can use data protection as a marketing argument because that's the nature of democracy.

 What I'm happy to see is we have a segment of companies in Europe who are also investing in, let's say, application technology and enforcement technology for data protection and that's a good thing.